web-native/docs/chtml/v1e/scoped-js/README.md

 </div>
 ```

-Other variables in a scoped script are to be explicitly-bound from external values.
-Variables are bound by name, as in the `message` variable below.
+Now, other variables in a scoped script are to be explicitly-bound from external values; variables are bound by name.
+This lets us implement a `message` variable below.

 ```html
 <body>